Multistable perception: Real-world phenomena

 Photographs of craters, from either the moon or other planets including our own, can exhibit this phenomenon.
 Craters in stereo vision, such as our eyes, normally appear concave.
 However, in monocular presentations, such as photographs, the elimination of our depth perception causes multistable perception, which can cause the craters to look like plateaus rather than pits.
 For humans, the "default" interpretation comes from an assumption of top-left lighting, so that rotating the image by 180 degrees can cause the perception to suddenly switch.
 This phenomenon is called the concave/convex, or simply up/down, ambiguity, and it confuses computer vision as well.

 In popular culture

 In literature, the science fiction novel Dhalgren by Samuel R. Delany, contains circular text, multistable perception, and multiple entry points.

 Multistable perception arises with the theater segments of Mystery Science Theater 3000, as due to the construction of the Crow T. Robot puppet, its head can appear to be facing towards the camera rather than towards the film being shown.
-This was addressed by the creators of the series, even likening Crow to a Necker cube or The Spinning Dancer.
+This was addressed by the creators of the series, even likening Crow to a Necker cube or the spinning dancer illusion.